Why can't I get pregnant? 10 possible reasons you're struggling to conceive

 Most people know that in the lead-up to trying for a baby, it's important to minimise harmful substances in the body - this particularly includes smoking.

-While it's fine to have up to three units of alcohol per week when trying to conceive, Dr. Nandi says that smoking is an absolute no-go.
+While it's fine to have up to three units of alcohol per week when trying to conceive, Dr. Nandi says that cigerettes are an absolute no-go - due to the impact smoking has on fertility.
 "Give up smoking completely while trying for pregnancy," she says, "as it can reduce sperm quantity and quality."

 8. Not having enough sex